jostylr/role-dnd-hybrid/src/data.md

   points from the DnD come in directly as "hours" which shows how much one can learn from the actual doing of a thing.
 * Levels.
 We set the levels based on the experience points in DnD.
-  Specifically, we divide by 10, allowing for 10 skills to increase per level increase.
+  Specifically, we divide by 12, allowing for 12 skills to increase per level increase.
 For spells, we set the level costs based on 2 level increases.
+The 12 was chosen as we anticipate the magic defense skills to get used and added to and the two realms would by 6 slots, leaving 6 more for customization.
+Roughly speaking.
 * Monsters.
 Use their challenge rating as the level for their primary actions, half that for secondary actions.
 Scale some of their stuff to increase CR.
 * Resistance (vulnerability) is like armor for physical attacks.
 It removes